henmja/PHP-Webshop/README.md

 # Webshop using PHP & Smarty
-Products are stored on a sql server
+Products are stored on a sql server.